 Besides securing Prof. Morren a silver medal, the demonstration in Ghent also got him an invitation from members of the Royal Horticulture Society of Paris to publish his work.
-In their report of the meeting of the horticulture society, vice-president Lorenzo Berlèse and rapporteur Pierre Antoine Poiteau comment: “If Morren does not publish his process and his results soon, we will have the honor of communicating to you what he was kind enough to tell us about it himself *” [57].
-In their followup report on the 10th March 1837, Poiteau and Berlèse, reiterate: “We will not finish this report, gentlemen, without reminding you once again of the Vanilla fruit presented at this exhibition by the learned professor at the University of Liège, Morren.
+In their report of the meeting of the horticulture society, vice-president Lorenzo Berlèse and rapporteur Pierre Antoine Poiteau commented: “If Morren does not publish his process and his results soon, we will have the honor of communicating to you what he was kind enough to tell us about it himself *” [57].
+In their follow-up report on the 10th March 1837, Poiteau and Berlèse, reiterate: “We will not finish this report, gentlemen, without reminding you once again of the Vanilla fruit presented at this exhibition by the learned professor at the University of Liège, Morren.
 This fact, new for us and for the whole of Europe, deserves the greatest publicity *” [58].
-Their desire was promptly satisfied, and on the 5th April 1837, Mr. Berlèse has the honor of reading before the members of the Royal Horticulture Society of Paris news that Mr. Morren has successfully obtained fruits of Vanilla at Liège [55].
-The council votes to thank the author and send the notice to the editorial committee for publication.
-Morren’s paper on the pollination of Vanilla is finally published in May of 1837.
+Their desire was promptly satisfied, and on the 5th of April 1837, when Mr. Berlèse had the honor of reading before the members of the Royal Horticulture Society of Paris news that Mr. Morren had successfully obtained fruits of Vanilla at Liège [55].
+The council voted to thank the author and sent the notice to the editorial committee for publication.
+Morren’s paper on the pollination of Vanilla was finally published in May of 1837.

 “The University botanical garden contains very beautiful plants; but what caused me the most pleasant surprise was to see a Vanilla plant loaded with around thirty fruits in perfect condition, and whose ripeness was not far off *” The presence of Vanilla fruits at the botanical garden of Liège was independently confirmed by a mister Camuzet, of the Garden du Roi, another member of the Royal Horticulture Society of Paris, who in September of 1837 visited Liège while on a horticulture tour of Belgium [59].
-On 3rd June 1838, French botanist Étienne Soulange Bodin, general secretary of the Royal Horticulture Society of Paris, notes that the 2.5 kg of Vanilla that had been produced at the University of Liège were an accomplishment that could one day found a very lucrative branch of horticultural industry [60].
+On the 3rd of June 1838, French botanist Étienne Soulange Bodin, general secretary of the Royal Horticulture Society of Paris, noted that the 2.5 kg of Vanilla that had been produced at the University of Liège was an accomplishment that could one day find a very lucrative branch of the horticultural industry [60].

 Morren’s work was never meant to be restricted to a scholarly audience, as has been unfortunately stated (see below).
 He presented the results of his work to numerous botanical and horticultural societies, clearly expressing that the technique deserved commercial attention as it could provide a great abundance of fruit in the colonies.
 Upon presenting his discovery in Newcastle, Morren [56] informs: “in all the intertropical colonies vanilla might be cultivated and a great abundance of fruit obtained by the process of artificial fecundation… It is a subject which well deserves attention in a commercial point of view; and is moreover a proof of the importance of science for improving every branch of industry”.
 Perhaps most importantly, Morren suggested that the Vanilla fruits produced at Liège could rival those from Mexico, and proposed expanding his trails into commercially productive plantations.
-He was never given permission by the Belgian government and had to desist given that the law on higher education prohibited professors from exercising another profession, unless extended special authorization from the authorities [52].
-Morren lamented the lack of enthusiasm of the Belgian authorities, but was aware that based on his teachings, the artificial pollination of V. planifolia had been successfully repeated in Ghent, Paris, London, Hamburg and Padua [48].
+He was never given permission by the Belgian government and had to desist given that the law on higher education prohibited professors from exercising another profession unless extended special authorization from the authorities [52].
+Morren lamented the lack of enthusiasm of the Belgian authorities but was aware that based on his teachings, the artificial pollination of V. planifolia had been successfully repeated in Ghent, Paris, London, Hamburg, and Padua [48].